 - Heath Benefits for you – a mother’s health care benefits will remain in effect for three months starting the first day of your unpaid leave.
 Please note: This also counts for summer months for 10 month employees.
 If you COBRA your benefits you are eligible to return to the district’s health care plan on the first day back from your leave.
 However, you must complete and return a Group Enrollment/Change Request form* within 30 days of your return to work.
 Failure to do so will result in loss of health care benefit until the next Open Enrollment period.

 Additional information you may not be aware of:

-- EBBOE/EBEA Contract – Article XV-Extended Leave of Absence of the negotiated agreement addresses other information on extended leave of absence.
-The contract can be found on the districts Staff Portal website (staff.ebnet.org).
+- EBBOE/EBEA Contract – Article XV-Extended Leave of Absence/C. Child Rearing Leave can be found here and on the districts Staff Portal website (staff.ebnet.org)